Subway Franchise Cost | FranchiseCoach

 2. Understanding the Costs

-One of the first questions potential franchisees ask is, “How much does it cost to open a Subway?”
+One of the most common inquiries for people looking into opening a Subway store is “How much does it cost to open a Subway store?”

 3. How to Keep Your Subway Franchise Profitable